freerange/trello-backup/README.md

 ### Getting a token to allow this app to write to Dropbox

+Ensure you're logged in as the GFR Admin user.

     $ open "https://www.dropbox.com/developers/apps"

     # Navigate to "Trello Backup"